Home / Blog / Restore Previous Session

 4. Check tabs from other synced devices if the same pages were open elsewhere.

-5. Use a backup extension or saved snapshot if you had one enabled.
+5. Use a backup extension or saved snapshot if one was already enabled.

 If you are signed into Chrome with sync enabled, another phone, tablet, or computer may still show the pages you had open.
-On desktop, open History > Tabs from other devices.
-On mobile, open the three-dot menu and check Recent Tabs.
+On desktop, open History > History > Tabs from other devices.

-This only helps when the tabs are still open on another synced device.
-It will not recreate a closed session by itself, but it can rescue the pages when your laptop crashed and your phone or work computer still has them.
+This only helps when those tabs are still open on another signed-in device.
+It will not rebuild a closed session by itself, but it can rescue pages that are still active elsewhere.

 TabGroup Vault: tab group backup

 TabGroup Vault saves snapshots of your Chrome tab groups automatically, including group names, colors, and tab order.
-Use it as a backup layer after Chrome's built-in restore methods, especially if grouped tabs are part of your workday.
+Use it after Chrome's restore methods, especially if grouped tabs are part of your workday.

 What about Chrome tab groups?